tomsoderlund/react-zeroconfig-payments/README.md

 ### StripeCardForm

-This component is client-side only.
+This component is client-side only, does not require backend routes.

     <StripeCardForm
       stripeAppPublicKey={process.env.STRIPE_APP_PUBLIC_KEY}